Do biological molecular machines act as Maxwell's demons?: Discussion: Procesing of free energy versus processing of organization

-When considering the coupling of the free energy donating process with the free energy accepting one, the case of the tight coupling, $J_2 - J_1 = 0$ with the reduction ratio $n = 1$, is exceptional.
-Our simulation clearly points out that such a case occurs for the total compensation of entropy production $\beta D$ by information creation $I$, albeit, on the average, both tend then to zero (compare fig.~\ref{fig11}).
-This case is the optimum in the sense that the organization cost $C$ of the total process is then zero.
+When considering the coupling of the free energy donating process with the free energy accepting one, the case of $J_2=J_1$ is exceptional.
+Our simulation clearly points out that for $n > 1$, the case of $J_2-J_1 = 0$ occurs for the total compensation of entropy reduction $\beta D$ by information creation $I$, albeit, on average, both then tend to zero (compare Fig.~\ref{fig09}).
+This case is the optimum in the sense that the arrangement $C$ of the total process is then zero.
+We may refer such a situation to as the system's selforganization.